techcomputerworld/Space-Shooter/README.md

 Cuando el juego este finalizado pienso desarrollar un juego mucho mejor, de codigo libre si acaso lo publicare para Smartphone Android, iOS y ordenadores personales, Windows, Mac OS X y Linux.

 Espero que os guste todo el proyecto que voy a ir  realizando con este juego desde que termine los tutoriales hasta que desarrolle un juego completo de naves.

+#Description

+My idea is develop every thing serie tutorial, Once the video game is finished, I would be prepared to improve it, whoever wants to do it once
+Finished to improve it I will be willing to accept the possible improvements, meanwhile the idea is to develop the tutorials and when they are finished I will put everything in the branch.

+When the game is finalized I think I will develop a much better game, free code and maybe I will publish it for android Smartphone, iOS and personal computers, Windows, Mac OS X and Linux.

+I hope you like the whole project that I will be doing with this game from the end of the tutorials, I develop videogame complete of ships.

 # Notas